llnl/RAJAPerf/docs/sphinx/dev_guide/kernel_class_impl.rst

     tunings for the ``ADD`` kernel for the ``Seq`` back-end.
 The macro defines the ``defineSeqVariantTunings`` method for this kernel and assumes the existence of ``runSeqVariant``.
-Note that it adds a "default" tuning for each of the variants listed in final arguments to the macro.
+Note that it adds a "default" tuning for each of the variants listed in the final arguments to the macro.
   * Each kernel variant execution contains a call to ``startTimer()`` and ``endTimer()`` methods which are used to gather execution timing information.
-Between these methods calls is a loop over *kernel repetitions*.
+Between these method calls is a loop over *kernel repetitions*.
 Each kernel defines a default number of run repetitions to record a sufficient amount of execution time to reduce execution timing noise.
 The number of repetitions can be controlled via